-Shower chairs are often great for the elderly, but without proper use, they become another bath time hazard.
+Shower chairs or shower benches are often great for the elderly, but without proper use, they become another bath time hazard.
 This is because, while the senior may spend most of their shower sitting on the chair, they must stand at some point, such as to wash the lower half of their body or to exit the shower area.

 For the most safety, we recommend that a shower chair have:

 - a back rest for support

 - arms to aid in balancing the bather (they should be padded for comfort and to reduce the chance of wet hands slipping off them)

 - non-slip (rubber) feet or suction cups on the feet